Souravgoswami/ruby-masterclass/README.md

 Please take a look at the [current course contents here.](https://github.com/Souravgoswami/ruby-masterclass/tree/master/contents/contents.pdf).
 Proposing new contents on [Gitter chat](https://gitter.im/ruby-masterclass/ruby-masterclass) are welcomed.

 ## Chatting with Us 💬
 We like to be social and we are.
-But for some safety and other important reasons we chose [Gitter](https://gitter.im/ruby-masterclass/ruby-masterclass) over other online messaging platforms :- So feel free to [chat with us!](https://gitter.im/ruby-masterclass/ruby-masterclass)
+But for some safety and other important reasons we chose [Gitter](https://gitter.im/ruby-masterclass/ruby-masterclass) over other online messaging platforms:- So feel free to [chat with us!](https://gitter.im/ruby-masterclass/ruby-masterclass)